NeuralVFX/style-transfer-open-cv/README.md

 This is a simple example of how to run a Neural Net on a live video stream with Open CV using OpenVinoToolkit.

-Using styles from my [Realtime Style Transfer Project](https://github.com/NeuralVFX/real-time-style-transfer), I've converted the pytorch model to `ONNX`, and then converted that to OpenVino optimzized `BIN`+`XML`
+Using styles from my [Realtime Style Transfer Project](https://github.com/NeuralVFX/real-time-style-transfer), I've converted the pytorch model to `ONNX`, and then converted that to OpenVino optimized `BIN`+`XML`

 Testing this on my Microsoft Surface, at 256x256, I get about 30fps.